alexthecat123/ESProFile/README.md

 #### D) Send Servo Command
 This is actually a submenu, which we'll discuss below once we get through the rest of the commands on this main menu screen.
 #### E) Send Restore
 This command initializes the servo board and moves the heads to a known location, updating the Widget controller's internal state to account for the new head location.
 The data/format recal commands (discussed later) do the same thing, except they don't update the controller's state, so it doesn't realize that the heads have moved.
-You can perform either a data restore or a format restore; the data restore puts the heads over the innermost data track on the disk (+/- three tracks), while the format restore moves the heads even further inwards and off the data region entirely.
+You can perform either a data restore or a format restore; the data restore puts the heads over the innermost data track on the disk (I think it's like track 176 or something), while the format restore moves the heads even further inwards and off the data region entirely (track 220).
 If your servo starts acting weird, send a data restore to revive it; the format restore is really only used when you're about to do a low-level format, and it's handled automatically by ESProFile's LLF routine.
 #### F) Set Recovery
-This option allows you to toggle the Widget's recovery mode on and off; running the command will tell which state the Widget is currently in and ask if you want to switch into the other state.
+This option allows you to toggle the Widget's recovery mode on and off; running the command will tell you which state the Widget is currently in and ask if you want to switch into the other state.
 Recovery is on by default when the Widget powers up, and it's basically the Widget's error-handling subsystem.
 When you turn it off, the Widget controller will always fail in an operation when it encounters an exception instead of trying to recover, leaving it up to ESProFile to process and respond to the exception.
-Certain commands, such as low-level formatting, require Recovery to be turned off, and ESProFile's low-level formatter routine will turn it off automatically if it's on.
+Certain commands, such as low-level formatting, require Recovery to be turned off, and ESProFile's low-level formatter routine will turn it off automatically.
 #### G) Set Auto-Offset
 This command will determine if the Widget's auto-offset functionality is enabled, then enable it if it wasn't, and finally try to auto-offset the heads over the current track.
 Auto-offset is the servo board's ability to automatically try and center the heads over a track after a seek has completed in an attempt to get the strongest signal off the disk that it can.
 When it's disabled, you have to manually send commands to the servo to modify the offset, but when it's on, the offset will be automatically determined after every seek.
 #### H) View Track Offsets